Labour Force Resiliency and Wellness: The Post-Pandemic Outlook for Workers

-UNACTO will take a closer look at the looming aftermath of the pandemic on the Canadian labour market, and how COVID-19 has presented a policy window to address the inequities that are predominantly faced by workers in precarious conditions.
+UNACTO took a closer look at the looming aftermath of the pandemic on the Canadian labour market, and how COVID-19 has presented a policy window to address the inequities that are predominantly faced by workers in precarious conditions.
 Specifically, the lack of access to paid sick leave and other “white collar” benefits, which significantly impact a worker’s health and wellbeing.

 Deena Ladd, Executive Director, Toronto-based Workers’ Action Centre

 Rhiannon Rosalind, President, CEO & Owner, Economic Club of Canada Co-Founder, The Global Institute for Conscious Economics